-Unlike the hard skills that keep us fenced into a career, these competencies help us transcend barriers across the workforce.
-In a world where none of us will have a job for life, the ability to switch professions and take on new roles will be an essential skill.
+Unlike the hard skills that keep us fenced into a career, these competencies help us transcend barriers across the workforce and to progress.
+In a fast paced world, our ability to adapt our skillset and take on new roles will be an essential skill in itself.

 It has taken 20 years of evolution of thought for this need for Soft Skills to truly take hold.
 It has taken the rapidly evolving technology that will make many jobs redundant to help us realise that these softer skills carry value.